valhristov/valhristov.github.io/index.md

 # About Me

-- Enthusiastic and open minded, and very easy to work with.
+- I have 20 years of experience in developing and architecting .NET applications and leading small teams.
 - Expert in C# and .NET Framework applications.
 I have strong experience in SQL and non-SQL databases.
+- I am enthusiastic and open minded, and very easy to work with.
+I listen to and give constructive feedback.
-- Strong experience in software architecture and design, designed and developed numerous applications and services.
+- I have strong interest in software architecture and design.
+Trying new things and using latest tech is something I love to do.
 - I enjoy training inexperienced developers and explaining complex matters with simple words and examples.

 # Personal Projects